Morristown Burglary Lawyers

-Theft Defense Attorneys Located in Morristown, New Jersey
+Theft Defense Attorneys Located in Morris County, New Jersey

 a.
 Burglary defined.
 A person is guilty of burglary if, with purpose to commit an offense therein or thereon he:

 (1) Enters a research facility, structure, or a separately secured or occupied portion thereof unless the structure was at the time open to the public or the actor is licensed or privileged to enter;

 (2) Surreptitiously remains in a research facility, structure, or a separately secured or occupied portion thereof knowing that he is not licensed or privileged to do so; or